Lukeknight00/LukeKnightSite/src/pages/index.md

 templateKey: index-page
 title: "Luke Knight "
 image: /img/table-mountain-5390267_960_720.jpg
-heading: "things "
+heading:
 subheading: a website about the {{link}}
 mainpitch:
-  title: na
-  description: na
-description: na
+  title: This website helps you learn about know me.
+  description: Please have a look around and get to know me!
 ---